tytydraco/yessleep/out/The_House_That_Came_to_Birch_Street.md

 \*\*\*

 Outside, Jake and I watched as a three-story house paraded down the block on big-wheeled dollies.
-An entourage of slack jawed moving men in dirty, flat-bed trucks with out-of-state plates escorted it like they were the hillbilly Secret Service.
+An entourage of slack-jawed moving men in dirty, flat-bed trucks with out-of-state plates escorted it like they were the hillbilly Secret Service.

 I tensed up when I realized they were leading the house to the Shole—the empty lot at the end of our street.